ithierda/albert_project/README.md

 - Papers: to collect data on accounting firms
 - LinkedIn: to retrieve their training

-We recovered data from our 3 sources using scrapping methods with the Selenium library.
+We retrieved data from our 3 sources using scrapping methods with the Selenium, Beautiful Soup and Request libraries.

+Our aim was really to recover as much data as possible, as there was a real purpose behind it: to contact the beneficiaries.
+We have a lot of contact information etc.

 By joining the 3 datasets, we obtained our final data, in order to find the beneficiary to advise us.

 ### Data Quality/Cleaning/Preparation
+We had to deal with data problems.
+They were not "clean" and had several NaNs.
+We dealt with these cases.
+We also had a typical case to deal with in the 'company size' column.
+We often found ourselves with data 'between 5 and 10 people'.
+For this, we set up an algorithm to keep only the numbers in the string (5-10) and average them out to 7.5 employees.

 Here is a link to a google drive with the cleaned data : https://drive.google.com/drive/folders/1OU4Gj2SCetQyxOI3BPtzQPSEQ_rVa6zB?usp=sharing